 We use base oils derived from the regeneration of used oils to produce new lubricants.

-Waste treatment in exploration and production operations
+Waste treatment in our facilities

 We apply bioremediation and compost techniques to make use of waste.

 We extend the useful life of our asset equipment by reusing it in our own operations or those of other companies.

 We reuse water from urban wastewater treatment plants to reduce the amount of fresh water consumed.

 Find out more